katonic-dev/Katonic-ML-Marketplace/model-specialty-procedure-mismatch/README.md

  helped to identify cases when a provider bills for a procedure outside of their specialty (most likely due to coding error).
 Leveraging the Entity
  Scoring model, this model takes a more granular view of physicians with a high ratio of suspicious claims.

 Our machine learning models are available through a Private Offer.
-Please contact info@electrifai.net for subscription service pricing.
+Please contact support@katonic.ai for subscription service pricing.